mikexcohen/Statistics_book/README.md

 https://www.youtube.com/playlist?list=PLn0OLiymPak2UwYv3MC58nNgKVqaZybAX

 ## Listen to the audio version (free!)
-I am in the process of reading the entire book out loud.
-As of this writing, I haven't finished recording the entire book, so please be patient :)  You can access the audio version via podcast apps
+I have read the entire book out loud.
+You can listen to it on the go, while reading along (e.g., if English isn't your native language), or to help you fall asleep at night.

+You can access the audio version via any of the commonly used podcast apps.
+You can also use these direct links:

 Podbean: https://sincxpress.podbean.com/